 You should first think about how many people there are in your family as, at a minimum, you will require seating for everyone who lives in the house.
 Don’t forget your pets if they enjoy curling up with you and consider whether or not your family is likely to grow in the near future.
 Are there any regular visitors that you will need to accommodate?

-You will probably be familiar with the cushion back look.
-Here, two or more cushions of an equal size are positioned across the back of the sofa.
-These will be loose on some styles enabling you to turn them to ensure even wear.
+These cushions will be loose on some styles enabling you to turn them to ensure even wear.
 However, the cushions of some sofas are fixed to prevent slippage.

 Here the frame of the sofa is hidden by a pleasing arrangement of loose cushions.
 The number of cushions varies and the look is a little less formal than that of a cushion back or fixed back.
 The scatter cushions could all be fashioned from the same fabric or may feature a variety of coordinating fabrics.

 When you are visualising how your sofa will look, don’t forget to consider how the furniture’s height will impact your space.
 High backs are most appropriate for large rooms and rooms with high ceilings as they will help to create a sense of proportion.
 On the other hand, a low back will prevent your sofa from overly dominating a smaller room.
 However, low backs can also be fabulous features for open plan spaces as they create the illusion of greater width.

 Once you have decided which style of back best suits your needs, you are able to turn your attention to your choice of seat.
 There are two basic styles to think about: